conjurinc/apidocs/api.md

 }
 ```

-We now have our auth token in *raw* format.
+We now have our access token in *raw* format.
 To be able to use it for future requests, we must encode it.

 `$response` in the following command is the JSON response from the last API call.